 Either the Fund or the Manager may retain and engage, either on an exclusive or non-exclusive basis, other registered agents, securities dealers and brokers and other eligible persons to sell the Offered Securities.
 Any commissions, corporate finance fees, finder's fees or referral fees or other compensation payable by the Fund in connection with the distribution and sale of the Offered Securities will be disclosed to investors prior to Closing either by way of amended offering memorandum relating to this offering and/or in the investor's subscription agreement.
-In addition, registrants and other eligible persons seeking investors for any of the Offered Securities.
+In addition, registrants and other eligible persons seeking investors for any of the Offered Securities may charge their clients additional fees or commissions to purchase or sell such Offered Securities.
 To date, however, neither the Fund nor the Manager has retained any registered agents, securities dealers, brokers or other eligible persons to sell the Offered Securities, other than IEI.